ceharvs/transplant2mongo/README.md

 ## Requirements
 Performing the installation requires the following components:
 * [MongoDB](https://docs.mongodb.com/manual/tutorial/)
-* Python 2.7.\* and packages: pymongo, csv, datetime, argparse, codecs, pandas.
+* Python 3.6.\* and packages: pymongo, csv, datetime, argparse, codecs, pandas, and tk (for GUI use).
 * UNOS STAR File data (this must be obtained directly through UNOS and the OPTN).

 ## Setup Instructions